chapel-lang/chapel/doc/rst/language/evolution.rst

 ----------------------------

 Version 1.28 included some significant changes to the overload resolution rules.
-In addition, that version enables implicit conversion from ``int(t)`` to ``uint(t)``.
+In addition, version 1.28 enables implicit conversion from ``int(t)`` to ``uint(t)``.
 This section discusses some example programs that behave differently due to these changes.